kannavkm/NPData/README.md

 ```
 username = 'aaaaa' # Enter the username of user of the database
 password = 'aaaaa' # password of the mysql server user
-port = 5005 # port on which server is running
+port = 5005 # port of the host on which server is running
 db = 'aaaaa' # database name
 ```
 After this install the external dependencies.
 We recommend the creation of a `virtual environment` before this step.
 ```
-pip install -r reqirements.txt
+pip install -r requirements.txt
 ```
 Now run `main.py`
 ```